Romm17/JSTPParserInPHP/README.md

 # JSTP Parser In PHP

-encodes and decodes JSTP from / to to PHP
+encodes and decodes JSTP from / to PHP

 ## Usage